embabel/embabel-llm-database/README.md

 ### Embabel Database Core

-[Embabel Database Core](./embabel-database-core/) comprises of the core repository definition including models and initial In-Memory implementation
+[Embabel Database Core](./embabel-database-core/) comprises of the core repository definition including models and initial In-Memory and JPA implementations

 ### Embabel Database Agent

-[Embabel Database Agent](./embabel-database-agent/) comprises of the repository maintenance agent implemented in Java.
-This agent is responsible for retrieveing and updating the repositories from the [Llm LeaderBoard](https://github.com/JonathanChavezTamales/llm-leaderboard/) using a Git and parsing process.
+[Embabel Database Agent](./embabel-database-agent/) comprises of the repository maintenance and recommendation agent implemented in Java.
+This agent is responsible for retrieving and updating the repositories from the [Llm Stats](https://llm-stats.com/) using an API and parsing process.
+In addition, the Recommendation Agent supports a "chat" process to help identify models that support a users use case.

+### Embabel Database Batch

+[Embabel Database Batch]('./embabel-database-batch) is a Spring Batch process used to refresh the repository.
+The Batch Job can be scheduled or triggered manually using the 'maintenance' endpoints.

 ### Embabel Database Server

-[Embabel Database Server](./embabel-database-server/) is a Spring Rest standlone server that supports running the repository and exposing it via REST endpoints.
+[Embabel Database Server](./embabel-database-server/) is a Spring Rest standalone server that supports running the repository and exposing it via REST endpoints.

-`GET /api/v1/models` returns an array of JSON objects representing a `ModelMetadata` object `GET /api/v1/models/{model id}` returns a specific model `GET /api/v1/models/search/findByName?name={model name}` returns a list of matching `ModelMetadata` including providers and costs for each matching model
-`GET /api/v1/models/search/findByNameContains?contains={model name}` returns a list of matching `ModelMetadata` where the name contians the 'name' passed
-`GET /api/v1/models/search/findByNameAndProvider?name={model name}&provider={provider name}` returns a list of matching `ModelMetadata`
-`GET /api/v1/models/search/findByTags?tags={tag name}` returns a list of matching `ModelMetadata` `GET /api/v1/models/search/findByProvider?provider={provider name}` returns a list of matching `ModelMetadata` `GET /api/v1/models/count` returns the number of models in the repository `GET /api/v1/models/lastUpdate` returns a timestamp for when the repository was last refreshed `GET /api/v1/tags` returns a list of tag objects that models are mapped to `GET /api/v1/agents/{agentName}/processes` returns a list of process names from memory for a specific agent name

-Repository maintenance is via an Agent approach.
-The server provides an MCP Server compliant toolset as well as a direct, manual mechanism to trigger the Agent.
-The Agent will validate if the repository needs refreshing.
-`POST /api/v1/agents/{agentName}` manually triggers the repository maintenance agent  (e.g. `POST /api/v1/agents/A1ModelRepositoryAgent`)
+### Embabel Database UI

+[Embabel Database UI](./embabel-database-ui/) is a React-Vite frontend that leverages the BluePrintJS UX library.

 ## Testing